ewurapoms/AirBnB_clone/README.md

 (hbnb) quit
 $
 ```
-## Commands, its Usage & Description
+## Commands, its Usage & Descriptions

 Some basic commands recognized by the interpreter are: